elahe-dastan/urlShortener/README.md

 The aim of the project is to map each long URL given to it to a short URL.
 After the mapping each short URL will be redirected to the original URL.
-The short URL can be custom or not, if not a key generation service (KGS) is used to assign a random short URL to the given long URL.
+The short URL can be custom or not, if not, a key generation service (KGS) is used to assign a random short URL to the given long URL.

 ## Installation